-Besides being dreadfully detrimental for your overall health, smoking can, unsurprisingly, have some nasty effects on your skin too.
+Besides being dreadfully detrimental for your overall health, smoking can (unsurprisingly) also have some nasty effects on your skin.

 The first thing you think of when someone mentions is how smoking can take a huge toll on your skin causing premature skin aging.
 While this is true, smoking can also change the skin, and unfortunately, not for the better.